Table of Contents[Hide][Show]

 Good habits to form:

-- Food—Shop the outside circle of your local grocery store avoiding cans, boxes and prepackaged foods.
+- Food – Shop the outside circle of your local grocery store.
+Avoid cans, boxes, and prepackaged foods.
 Strive to buy fresh.
-Shop local farmers markets.
+Shop at local farmers markets.

-- Supplements—Most of us are on overload and getting all the right nutrients can be challenging.
+- Supplements – Most of us are on overload and getting all the right nutrients can be challenging.
 A comprehensive supplement plan is a supreme way to insure you get the foundational essentials for your body.
+One thing you should think about adding to your diet is a daily probiotic to help balance your immune system, digestion, and overall health.
+Our favorite is Just Thrive Probiotic, because unlike other probiotic supplements, the spores in Just Thrive are designed to arrive alive in your gut 100% of the time.

-- Exercise—Depending on your lifestyle and present health status evaluate where you are and where you want to be.
-You may need to simply start by walking and stretching, building up from there.
-There are also a lot of options, health clubs, community centers, etc. If you are already working out and want to up your game, speak with a fitness trainer or think of other options that will light you up.
+- Exercise – Depending on your lifestyle and present health status, evaluate where you are and where you want to be.
+You may need to simply start by walking and stretching, building up to harder cardio from there.
+There are also a lot of home workout options, health clubs, community centers, etc. If you are already working out and want to up your game, speak with a fitness trainer or think of other options that will light you up.

-- Sleep—YES!
+- Sleep – YES!
 You need sleep.
 To reap all the benefits of sleep you must have both quantity and quality sleep.
-Deep sleep relaxes your muscles, lowers your blood pressure, increases the blood supply to your muscles, tissue repair and growth occur, your energy is restored to your brain and body, hormones are released.
+There are a lot of positive side effects to deep sleep.
+It relaxes your muscles, lowers your blood pressure, and increases the blood supply to your muscles.
+This leads to tissue repair and growth which restores energy to your brain and body as hormones are released.
+It will also do wonders for your skincare!

-- Stress Relieving Activities—Exercise and sleep help here too.
-What relaxes you?
-A bath, spiritual quiet time, meditation.
-Try decreasing the clutter in your life (physical, mental and even emotional), unplug on a regular basis until you love it.
+- Stress Relieving Activities (Self-Care) – Exercise and sleep help here too, but what else relaxes you?
+Self care is important to maintaining a healthy lifestyle.
+Your idea of a stress reliever can be anything from a bath, spiritual quiet time, meditation, or sitting down with a good book.
+Try decreasing the clutter in your life (physical, mental, and even emotional), unplug on a regular basis until you love it (and you will!).
 Create morning and evening routines; they empower you.

 Building A Routine